Springle3152/ohapp/readme.md

  - Add transcripts of interviews to interviewee accounts
  - Read interviews and abstracts
  - Consult the database to get a list of all interviewees, abstracts and transcripts attributed to these
- - Change the name of and descriptive text on the app so as to make different versions of this app for different projects.
+ - Change names and other language on the front end of the app so as to make different versions for different projects.

 ## Getting Started
 Ohapp is coded with Python using the Flask framework.
 You will need to install Python and then, with Python, install Flask on your computer.
-You will also need to have Git installed so that you can clone Ohapp and download Ohapp onto your computer.
+You will also need to have Git installed so that you can clone Ohapp and download it onto your computer.

 ## Install Python and Git